- Reasons to consider small group coverage

 - Reimburse employees’ individual premiums with a QSEHRA

 - What if you have a very small business?

 Owners of America’s small businesses have plenty on their plates to worry about – marketing costs, tax compliance, and their competition, just to name a few – and yet millions of these entrepreneurs also the devote time, energy and money necessary to provide health benefits for their employees.

 If you’re thinking it’s because small-business owners have no choice, you’d be wrong: they actually aren’t required by federal law to do so.
-The nation’s smallest businesses – with fewer than 50 full-time equivalent (FTE) employees – are exempt from the law’s employer mandate (not required to offer coverage, and not subject to a penalty if their employees buy subsidized coverage in the exchange).
+The nation’s smallest businesses – with fewer than 50 full-time equivalent (FTE) employees – are exempt from the law’s employer mandate.
+That means they’re not required to offer coverage, and not subject to a penalty if their employees buy subsidized coverage in the exchange.

 4 reasons to look at small-group coverage